IlyaNyrkov/ozablas/README.md

 ### Quick Start Example

 OzaBLAS uses a unified API.
 You write your application code once, and simply swap the `Executor` to target different hardware.
-Here is how to multiply matrices on an AMD GPU using Ozaki Scheme II, while capturing pipeline step timings.
+This an example of matrix multiplication on an AMD GPU using Ozaki Scheme II, while capturing pipeline step timings.

 ```cpp
 #include <ozablas/ozablas.hpp>